-The Target of Evaluation (TOE) addressed by this Security Target is the electronic Passport Card representing a contactless smart card programmed according to the Logical Data Structure (LDS) and providing the Extended Access Control according to ICAO document [ICAO9303-1] and an authentication mechanism according to the technical report [EACTR].
-The hardware bases on a NXP chip P60D144PVA with the TCOS operating system.
-The TOE is supplied with a conformant to [ISO7816] file system, with
+The Target of Evaluation (TOE) addressed by this Security Target is the electronic Passport Card or electronic Residence Permit Card representing a contactless smart card programmed according to the Logical Data Structure (LDS) or Technical Guideline TR-03110 ([EACTR] and providing the Extended Access Control according to ICAO document [ICAO9303-1] and an authentication mechanism according to the technical report [EACTR].
+The hardware bases on a NXP chip P60D145 with the TCOS operating system.
+For CC evaluation the following application of the corresponding product will be considered:

-- a dedicated Passport Application1 (ePassport) containing the related user data2 (incl. biometric data) as well as the data needed for authentication (incl.
-MRZ). - According to the Technical Guideline TR-03110 (cf. [EACTR, part 1, 2.1]) the ePassport Application supports Passive Authentication, Password Authenticated Connection Establishment (PACE), Terminal and Chip Authentication and also Basic Access Control (BAC). - In this Security Target only Basic Access Control (BAC) is considered for evaluation. - The ePassport application must be accessed through the contact-less interface of the TOE according to [EACTR]. - The cryptographic algorithms used by the TOE are defined outside the TOE in the Public Key Infrastructure.
+- the Passport Application1 (ePassport) containing the related user data2 (incl. biometric data) as well as the data needed for authentication (incl.
+MRZ); this application the TOE is intended to be used by authorities, amongst other as a machine readable travel document (MRTD).
+Therefore in the following the Passport or Residence Permit Card will be considered as an MRTD only.
+According to the Technical Guideline TR-03110 (cf. [EACTR, part 1, 2.1]) the ePassport and Residence Permit Card Application supports Passive Authentication, Password Authenticated Connection Establishment (PACE), Terminal and Chip Authentication and also Basic Access Control (BAC). - In this Security Target only Basic Access Control (BAC) is considered for evaluation. - The ePassport application must be accessed through the contact-less interface of the TOE according to [EACTR]. - The cryptographic algorithms used by the TOE are defined outside the TOE in the Public Key Infrastructure.
 The TOE supports Elliptic Curve Cryptography, though this is not relevant for this ST. According to [ICAO9303-1] for Basic Access Control (BAC) only TDES and SHA-1 are required (cf. Cryptographic Operation (FCS_COP) on p.
 31). - The MRTD is integrated into a plastic, optically readable part of the Passport.
-This is not part of the TOE. - If in some context the hardware base is relevant, the TOE will be identified in more detail as the "TCOS Passport Version 2.1 Release 3-BAC/P60D144", otherwise the notion "TCOS Passport Version 2.1 Release 3-BAC" will be used, indicating that this context applies to any realization regardless which hardware base is used.
-Note that that the hardware base is identified as P60D144PVA, but it applies also to its derivates, differing in the memory layout. - The TOE follows the composite evaluation aspects ([AIS36]).
-The Security Target of the underlying platform ([HWST]) claims conformance to Smartcard IC Platform Protection Profile ([PP0035]). - This composite ST is based on the ST of the underlying platform ([HWST]).
-The compatibility of the Life Cycle Model of the Protection Profile [BACPassPP] and the Life Cycle Model required by [PP0035] will be shown in 1.4.1.
+This is not part of the TOE. - If in some context the hardware base is relevant, the TOE will be identified in more detail as the "TCOS ID Version 2.0 Release 1-BAC/P60D145", otherwise the notion "TCOS ID Version 2.0 Release 1-BAC" will be used, indicating that this context applies to any realization regardless which hardware base is used.
+Note that that the hardware base is identified as P60D145, but it applies also to its derivates, differing in the memory layout. - The TOE follows the composite evaluation aspects ([AIS36]).
+The Security Target of the underlying platform ([HWST]) claims conformance to Smartcard IC Platform Protection Profile ([ICPP]). - This composite ST is based on the ST of the underlying platform ([HWST]).
+The compatibility of the Life Cycle Model of the Protection Profile [BACPassPP] and the Life Cycle Model required by [ICPP] will be shown in 1.3.1.